JJ/pull-request-checks-action/README.md

 ### Excluding users

 By default, this action skips processing for `dependabot[bot]` PRs to avoid failing checks on automated dependency updates.
-You can customize which users to exclude:
+You can customize which users to exclude.
+If the excluded user is the one that has triggered the pull request, the variable `isExcludedUser` will be set to `true`.

 ```yaml
 - name: Verifies checklist in PR body